-The Organization maintains their cash in bank deposit accounts, which, at times, may exceed federal reserved limits.
+The Organization maintains its cash in bank deposit accounts, which, at times, may exceed federal reserve limits.
 Accounts are guaranteed by the Federal Deposit Insurance Corporation up to certain limits.
 The Organization has not experienced any losses in such accounts.